 \subsection{Kernels and fusions}

-Programs for accelerators are typically decomposed into a series of smaller subprograms, known as kernels, which are executed atomically, and possibly concurrently, in some order on the hardware.
-Each subprogram may consist of many elementary operations and can simultaneously use all subsystems.
-For example, in the case of a matrix multiplication followed by bias addition and activation, the entire computation can be carried out in a single ``fusion" \cite{snider2023operatorfusionxlaanalysis, cloud_tpu_perf_guide}, where the outputs from the matrix units are immediately processed by the scalar/vector units (for bias addition and activation) before writing to the memory.
-This minimizes the overhead associated with launching and terminating kernels, avoids multiple round-trips to the memory, and allows for more effective simultaneous use of the different compute resources.
-See Figure \ref{fig:kernel_fusion} for an illustration that summarizes this section.
+Programs for accelerators are typically decomposed into a series of smaller subprograms, known as \textit{kernels}, which are executed atomically, and possibly concurrently, in some order on the hardware.
+Each subprogram can consist of many elementary operations and can simultaneously use all subsystems.
+For example, for a matrix multiplication followed by bias addition and activation, the entire computation can be carried out in a single \textit{fused} kernel \citep{snider2023operatorfusionxlaanalysis, cloud_tpu_perf_guide}, where matrix unit outputs are immediately processed by scalar/vector units (for bias addition and activation) before writing them to memory.
+This minimizes the overhead associated with launching and terminating kernels, avoids multiple round-trips to the memory, and enables more effective simultaneous use of the different compute resources.
+Figure \ref{fig:kernel_fusion} illustrates this concept.